fbraza/BrazLog/_posts/2021-07-22-Azure-data-storages.md

 ## Azure SQL

-There are three main deployment options and choices that can fit your need if you want to deal with Azure SQL services: deploy SQL Server on Azure VMs, deploy SQL managed instances or deploy SQL databases.
+There are three main deployment options and choices that can fit your need if you want to deal with Azure SQL services.

 ![]({{ site.baseurl }}/images/2021-07-27-06-data-storage.png)

 ### SQL Server on Azure Virtual Machines

 It is a version of SQL server running in a Azure VM.
 It's basically just SQL Server.
 This is an Infrastructure as a service (IaaS) with which you need to update and patch both OS and SQL server yourself.
-If your use case need such deployment here a few things to consider that we gather in the methodology column in the table below:
+If your use case need such deployment, here a few things to consider that we gather in the methodology column in the table below:

 ![]({{ site.baseurl }}/images/2021-07-27-07-data-storage.png)

 ### SQL managed instance & SQL database

 They are considered as Platform as a Service (PaaS) deployments.
-These options propose a fully manage engine that automates most of the database management tasks (upgrades, patches, backups and monitoring).
+These options propose a fully managed engine that automates most of the database management tasks (upgrades, patches, backups and monitoring).
 Both have a set of common features but have distinct use cases.
-Notably use the managed instances if you want to have access to some specific services withing your DB (Machine learning services for example).
+Notably, use the managed instances if you want to have access to some specific services withing your DB (Machine learning services for example).
 Additionally, you can specify if you want a single instance or several.

 ![]({{ site.baseurl }}/images/2021-07-27-08-data-storage.png)